kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

 ##### Blocks

 Depending on the scale, the block images can be 8x8 pixels or 12x12 pixels in size.
-They are stored in groups of 9, and there is one group for each of the level rooms, so the original game has 180 images.
+They are stored in groups of 9, and there is one group for each of the rooms, so the original game has 180 images.

 For each group each of the block images is used for a different block type or element, with the following order: